 Willi Ninja (1961-2006) is known as the godfather of voguing, a type of modern house dance.
 He was often seen at drag balls in Harlem in the 1980s, and facilitated spaces such as the “House of Ninja” for gay and transgender youth, especially Latinx and Black youth, to express themselves.
 Ninja is famous for appearing in the 1990 documentary film Paris is Burning and worked as a choreographer, modeling coach, model, and musician for many years.
 He died from AIDS-related complications at the young age of 45, but his legacy in the ballroom scene, as well as LGBTQ+ spaces, continues on.

-There was a period of controversy in May, when famed street artist fnnch received backlash for his honey bear mural on the SF LGBT Center.
+There was a period of controversy in May 2021, when famed street artist fnnch received backlash for his honey bear mural on the SF LGBT Center.
 Many locals felt that he took the opportunity from local queer artists, given that he’s not part of the queer community nor a San Francisco native.
-This, along with some other complaints, motivated the Center to turn over the mural to Malvaez and Carmona in May.
+This, along with some other complaints, motivated the Center to turn over the mural to Malvaez and Carmona.

 Nevertheless, the SF LGBT Center plans to continue the tradition of creating a new mural or installation on this part of their building, with a spotlight on “LGBTQ+ and BIPOC perspectives, art and artists representing our diverse communities.”
-They will open applications for the next mural in early 2022.
+The next mural is due to take over this year, so check out Queeroes while you can and stay tuned as we hear more about its replacement.

 Featured image: @7by7sf via Instagram